 My team and I tested 70+ VPNs to find the best-performing IPsec and SSL services.
 IPsec-based tunneling protocols include IKEv2, L2TP/IPsec, and SSTP, while OpenVPN uses SSL encryption.
 Most VPNs offer both protocols, allowing you to personalize the security settings.

 ExpressVPN is my top choice for data encryption.
 It incorporates extra features to boost the performance of its IPsec and SSL protocols, including an extensive network of obfuscated servers to securely access the web.
 This service is also faster than other VPNs I tested and lets you stream in UHD with no buffering.
 You can test ExpressVPN risk-free as it's backed by a 30-day money-back guarantee.
-Editors' Note: Expressvpn and this site are in the same ownership group.
+Editor's Note: Transparency is one of our core values at vpnMentor, so you should know we are in the same ownership group as ExpressVPN.
+However, this does not affect our review process.

 Get the Best IPsec and SSL VPN Now